kelsien/kelsien.github.io/README.md

 # Biography

 Kelsie Nabben is an ethnographic researcher specialising in the social impacts of emerging technologies, notably decentralised digital infrastructure and Artificial Intelligence.
-Her post-doctoral research at European University Institute with Dr Primavera De Filippi ([BlockchainGov](https://blockchaingov.eu/) focuses on accountability in blockchain governance, specifically how these communities achieve and maintain self-governance.
-She conducted her PhD from RMIT University's Centre of Excellence for Automated Decision-Making & Society, with a thesis on 'resilience in decentralised technologies'.
+Her post-doctoral research at European University Institute with Dr Primavera De Filippi [BlockchainGov](https://blockchaingov.eu/) focuses on accountability in contexts of private governance (such as blockchain networks), specifically, how these communities achieve and maintain self-governance.
+She conducted her PhD at RMIT University's Centre of Excellence for Automated Decision-Making & Society, with a thesis on 'resilience in decentralised technologies'.

 Nabben's research aims to understand the use of technology across diverse communities and to generate insights that can improve societal outcomes.
 This involves a critical analysis of the interplay between social and technical elements of digital infrastructure.